tryyang2001/tp/docs/DeveloperGuide.md

 save all the profile attributes when all the attributes has been inputted by the user are present and valid.

-Note: Due to limitation of the uml diagram, the lifeline could not be deleted after the 'X'.

 ## **Product scope**
 ### **Target user profile**